 except (A) in the case of clause (ii), (x) for compliance with the applicable requirements of HSR and applicable foreign antitrust or trade regulation laws and (y) for the filing by Seller, to the extent applicable, of such reports and information with the SEC under the Securities Exchange Act of 1934, as amended, and the rules and regulations promulgated by the SEC thereunder, as may be required in connection with this Agreement and the transactions contemplated hereby, and (B) in the case of clause (iii), as set forth in Section 3.3(a) of the Disclosure Schedules.
-The provision of the Business Records to Buyer pursuant to Section 2.1(b), without giving effect to the Applicable Law Exception, does not to the actual knowledge (without having undertaken any investigation or inquiry and expressly excluding any imputed or constructive knowledge), as of the date hereof, of legal personnel of Seller directly involved in the transactions contemplated hereby conflict with or violate any U.S. federal Law or EU data protection law applicable to the Seller, any Seller Subsidiary, the Business, or any of the Transferred Assets or by which the Seller, any Seller Subsidiary, the Business, or any of the Transferred Assets may be bound or affected, subject to Buyer's compliance with the covenant set forth in the last sentence of Section 5.6.
+The provision of the Business Records to Buyer pursuant to Section 2.1(b), without giving effect to the Applicable Law Exception, does not to the actual knowledge (without having undertaken any investigation or inquiry and expressly excluding any imputed or constructive knowledge), as of the date hereof, of legal personnel of Seller directly involved in the transactions contemplated hereby conflict with or violate any U.S. federal Law or EU data protection law applicable to the Seller, any Seller Subsidiary, the Business, or any of the Transferred Assets may be bound or affected, subject to Buyer's compliance with the covenant set forth in the last sentence of Section 5.6.